Locations:

 Teeth Retainer

 If you want to keep your teeth straight after getting your braces off, you need to wear a retainer.
 This device keeps your teeth in proper alignment for years to come.
-For best results, always follow your provider’s recommendations for wearing a retainer.
+Follow your dental care provider’s recommendations on when to wear it and how to care for it so you continue to reap the benefits.

-A teeth retainer is a custom-made device you wear in your mouth over your teeth.
+A teeth retainer is a custom-made device you wear over your teeth.
 It helps keep your teeth in their new, correct position after braces.
+A general dentist or an orthodontist fits you for your retainer.

 Advertisement